-The Paso del Norte Trail is a
+The Paso del Norte Trail is a "trail for everyone"

 It is a community-driven, collaborative effort to develop a county-wide trail in El Paso County.
-The roughly 68–mile span of the Paso del Norte (PDN) Trail is divided into five distinct districts, each broadly defined by their unique geographical, historical, and cultural context, as well as various amenities and attractions that help define them.
+The roughly 68–mile span of the Paso del Norte (PdN) Trail is divided into five distinct districts, each broadly defined by their unique geographical, historical, and cultural context, as well as various amenities and attractions that help define them.
 The goal is to create a regionally significant landmark that promotes active transportation, preserves the history and culture of our region, highlights the Rio Grande river, supports economic development and ecotourism, provides educational and volunteer opportunities, and makes healthy living the easy choice for our unique, binational community.
-The final result will be a 60+ mile long trail that begins near Gadsden Middle School and ends at the County Line Lakes.
+The final result will be a 68+ mile long trail that begins near Gadsden Middle School and ends at the County Line Lakes.

 The Paso del Norte Health Foundation partnered with the Institute for Healthy Living to provide funding and coordination for the trail project.
 The Health Foundation previously partnered with Sites Southwest and Alta Planning & Design to develop the conceptual master plan.

 The Health Foundation hired Quantum Engineering Consultants (formerly Creosote Collaborative) to establish a Trail Advisory Committee that will oversee the administration and operation of the Paso del Norte Trail.
 The Trail Advisory Committee is chaired by the former TxDOT Chairman Ted Houghton and includes members from both the public and private sectors.